 AV: I’d have to say either Disney movies or anime.
 Both came to me in a time of need and self-discovery and greatly affected the person I became.
-Anime ation has always been a huge inspiration for me.
-The artistry and story telling capabilities are endless and watching them makes my spirit soar and reminds me that anything is possible.
+Anime nation has always been a huge inspiration for me.
+The artistry and storytelling capabilities are endless and watching them makes my spirit soar and reminds me that anything is possible.

 TGL: A zombie apocalypse has occurred and you are in the first week of the outbreak, what is your plan and what is your weapon of choice?

 AV: Stay in a high space, bar the doors, make sure I’m near supplies and wait it out.
 Zombies are slow-moving and low-functioning.
 They are easily avoidable if you know to do so and should starve out quickly.
 I would make sure to remove the head of anyone I come in contact with who gets bit and avoid strangers.
 My weapon of choice would be a crossbow because they are extremely powerful, easy to aim and you can make new ammo if you run out.